Supported OpenCL features

 • DirectX interoperability extension

-SPIR and SPIR-V support
+SPIR-V support

 Note that SPIR-V format supports different “capabilities” which in effect are different “dialects” of SPIR-V. The CPU driver supports the “Kernel” dialect, produced by llvm-spirv, Vulkan driver supports the “Shader” dialect produced by clspv.